DavidAnson/markdownlint-cli2/README.md

 - See the [Configuration][markdownlint-configuration] section of the `markdownlint` documentation for information about the inline comment syntax for enabling and disabling rules with HTML comments.
+- In general, glob expressions match files under the current directory and configuration for that (top-level) directory applies to the entire tree
+  - When glob expressions match files *not* under the current directory, configuration for the current (top-level) directory is applied to the closest common parent directory

 ### `.markdownlint-cli2.jsonc`